direktiv/direktiv.github.io/docs/events/knative/knative.md

 has_children: false
 ---

-Direktiv provides a sink and a source for integration in [Knative Eventing](https://knative.dev).
-The [Kafka example](example.html) provides an example configuration with Knative Eventing, Kafka and Direktiv.
+Direktiv provides a sink and a source for integration into [Knative Eventing](https://knative.dev).
+This [Kafka example](example.html) provides a test configuration with Knative Eventing, Kafka and Direktiv.

 ## Sink

-If eventing is enabled in Direktiv's helm chart an additional service is available in the namespace Direktiv is installed in called *direktiv-eventing*.
+If eventing is enabled in Direktiv's helm chart an additional service is available in the namespace called *direktiv-eventing*.
-Knative triggers can be used to subscribe to events from configured [Knative sources](https://knative.dev/docs/developer/eventing/sources/).
+Knative triggers can be used to subscribe to events from configured [Knative sources](https://knative.dev/docs/developer/eventing/sources/) and executes flows in Direktiv.
 Triggers can target namespaces with the *uri* parameter in the YAML configuration.
-It is possible to send to all namespaces if the *uri* is not set.
+It is also possible to send to all namespaces if the *uri* is set to '/'.
-Sending events to all namespaces is a costly operation and should not be used if necessary.
+Sending events to all namespaces is a costly operation and should not be used if not absolutely necessary.

 *Knative trigger for namespace*
 ```yaml